VictorMS-200/CSharp-studies/README.md

-# Estudos de Csharp
+# Studies of CSharp
 <img src="/Imagens/thumbnail-Estudos-de-Csharp.png" alt="CSharp"/>
 <img src="https://img.shields.io/badge/dotnet_version-7.0.305-green">

-> Status do projeto: Em andamento

-Nesse repositorio, há todos os exercicios e testes de novos aprendizados ao longo de minha caminhada absorvendo conhecimentos na linguagem de programação C#.

-Acima, há os projetos de fundamentos da linguagem C#.

-- 01. Primeiros passos: Projetos simples, mas que são fundamentais para uma jornada para apreder uma linguagem nova.
+> Project Status: In development :warning:

+In this repository, there are all the exercises and tests of new learning along my journey absorbing knowledge in the C # programming language.

+## Topics

+Above, there are the C # language fundamentals projects.

+- 01. First steps: Simple projects, but that are fundamental for a journey to learn a new language.
-- 02. Orientação a Objetos: Criação de classes e objetos.
+- 02. Object Orientation: Creating classes and objects.
-- 03. Herança e interface: Herdando uma classe a outra classe e implementando interface em uma classe.
-- 04. Exeções: Projetos que contem manipulação de exeções e a criação.
+- 03. Inheritance and interface: Inheriting one class to another class and implementing an interface in a class.
+- 04. Exceptions: Projects that contain exception handling and creation.
-- 05. Arrays:
+- 05. Arrays: Projects that contain arrays and lists.
-- 06. Pastas:
+- 06. Files: Creating, reading, writing, and deleting files.
-- 07. Arquivos:
+- 07. API: Consuming an API.